Music Is Our Friend: Live in Washington and Albany

-Music Is Our Friend: Live in Washington and Albany is a live album by King Crimson released on 20 November 2021.
+Music Is Our Friend: Live in Washington and Albany is a live album by the English progressive rock band King Crimson released on 20 November 2021.
 It is an "official bootleg" of the band's final performance in North America, from September of that year, ending with four songs from the pre-tour "Friends And Family" show in Albany, NY in August.
 The songs played span the band's entire lifetime.

 Tour

 The Music Is Our Friend tour was scheduled for 2020, but was postponed a full year due to the COVID-19 pandemic.
 The tour began in July 2021 in Florida.
 There was a two-week break, and multiple shows had to be moved due to extreme weather, but none were cancelled.
 After North America, the tour concluded with 8 dates in Japan in November and December.
 According to Robert Fripp, it was most likely the final tour by King Crimson and there has been no activity from them since.